 “You can get properties in very well established areas like Rathdown, Hillside and Heathervue in the €350,000 to €500,000 range,” says Joe.
 “There’s great interest in new developments in Blacklion and Greystones.
 New developments like Sea Green have seen a huge interest of late.
 The long established housing estates like Rathdown, Redford, Hillside, Heathervue and Applewood are still popular and attract good interest from prospective buyers.”

-He estimates that a typical 3-bed semi detached in Greystones can be purchased for between €350,000 and €450,000.
-That seems like a small price to pay for a home in the most liveable community in the world!
+He estimates that a typical 3-bed semi detached in Greystones can be bought for between €350,000 and €450,000.
+That seems like a small price to pay for a home in the most liveable community in the world.